Equivariant Descriptor Fields: SE(3)-Equivariant Energy-Based Models for End-to-End Visual Robotic Manipulation Learning: Equivariant Graph Neural Networks

+Graph neural networks are often used to model point cloud data \citep{wang2019dynamic, te2018rgcnn, shi2020point}. $SE(3)$-equivariant graph neural networks \citep{thomas2018tensor, se3t, liao2022equiformer} exploit the roto-translation symmetry of graphs with spatial structures.
+In this work, we use Tensor Field Networks (TFNs) \citep{thomas2018tensor} and the SE(3)-transformers \citep{se3t} as the backbone networks for our models. \paragraph{Tensor Product and Spherical Harmonics} Given two vectors $\mathbf{u}$ and $\mathbf{v}$ of type-$l_1$ and -$l_2$, the tensor product $\mathbf{u}\otimes \mathbf{v}$ transforms according to a rotation $\mathbf{R}\in SO(3)$ as

 Tensor products are important because they can be used to construct new vectors of different types.
-By a change of basis the tensor product $u\otimes v$ can be decomposed into a direct sum of type-$l$ vectors using the \textit{Clebsch-Gordan coefficients} \cite{thomas2018tensor, zee, griffiths2018introduction} as follows:
+By a change of basis the tensor product $\mathbf{u}\otimes \mathbf{v}$ can be decomposed into the direct sum of type-$l$ vectors using the \textit{Clebsch-Gordan coefficients} \citep{thomas2018tensor, zee, griffiths2018introduction}.
+Let this type-$l$ vector be $(\mathbf{u}\otimes \mathbf{v})^{(l)}$.
+The $m$'th components of this vector is calcuated as: